In essence, a spaceship that can take off and

 - Buran, the Soviet equivalent, which used a single powerful rocket to get into orbit, rather than relying on its own power.

-- Craft such as X-15 and SpaceShipOne that require another aircraft to get them to a launching height.
+- Craft such as X-15 and SpaceShipOne that require another aircraft to get them to a launching height, and which only reach sub-orbital trajectory.

 - The X-37, which is launched by an Atlas V 501.
 It doesn't carry nearly enough fuel— fully loaded, it masses just under 5 metric tons.
 Compare with the Space Shuttle, which masses 2,000.